jezcope/doi2oa/views/about.md

 This is currently a proof-of-concept, based on a very short conversation about things it would be useful to be able to do with DOIs.
 It's not very full featured.
 In particular:

 1. There are no scheduled jobs to harvest up-to-data metadata from repositories.
 It gets updated when and only when I give it a kick.
-2. It only harvests metadata from a defined set of repositories.
+2. It only harvests metadata from [these repositories](/repositories).
 That set only expands when I manually add a repository.
 3. It doesn't store *any* metadata for each DOI other than an associated URL.
 There are other ways to [get metadata for a DOI][cn].
 3. It's currently running on a starter-tier PostgreSQL database at [Heroku](http://heroku.com), which means only space for 10,000 rows in the database.[^1]